Harassment against tenants

 - giving your personal information to someone without your permission

-- making sexual suggestions or advances knowing that you do not want them
+- making sexual suggestions or advances when it is possible that you do not want them

-- trying to stop you from organizing or being active in a tenants’ association, or doing other things to stand up for your rights
+- trying to stop you from organizing or being active in a tenants’ association

-- saying or doing things that discriminate against you, for example, because of your colour, religion, sexual orientation, ethnic background, disability, or because you have children
+- saying or doing things that discriminate against you

 Even if you owe rent, your landlord is not allowed to: